milindgoel/milindgoel/README.md

 I am a doctoral scholar in Management Science and Operations at the London Business School.
-My research interests lie at the intersection of optimization, reinforcement learning and statistics.
-I apply these techniques in financial economics and portfolio selection.
-I also consult for quantitative investment management and data analytics organisations.

-In my previous life, I was an architect.
-I hold a black belt in full-contact and armoured karate.
-Occasionally, I get lost in an abandoned coal mine or stranded on an island.
-Oh, and I brew some really good coffee.

-Web: www.milindgoel.com <br>
-Email: mgoel@london.edu
+I use github to manage and publish open source functions and tutorials for econometric analysis, portfolio optmization and data visualization.

+To learn more about me, head to me website: www.milindgoel.com

+Or, you can email me at: mgoel@london.edu